peepsquest/tutorials/src/grapefruit-uml.md

 AssetLoader | Loads external assets by delegating to `Loader` concrete classes based on type.
 AudioManager | Provides auditory effects.
 Camera | Provides visual effects and is the viewport into the world.
 Game | Controls the entire instance of the game.
-A game has many `GameState` states but, a game can only be in one of those states, stored in `activeState`. _This object shadows active `GameState` notable attributes._
+A game has many `GameState` states but, a game can only be in one of those states, stored in `activeState`. _A game shadows active `GameState` important properties._
 GameState | Game can be in many states.
 InputManger | Exposes events and callbacks for input devices: gamepad, keyboard and mouse.
 PhysicsSystem | Mixes in physics traits into `Sprite` objects.
-Sprite | Visual entity whose appearance is provided from a `Texture`.
+Sprite | Visual entity whose appearance is from its `Texture`.
 TileLayer | Is the terrain made of orthogonal or isometric tiles.
-TiledMap | Comprised of one or more `Layer` objects.
+TiledMap | Represents a Tiled editor map.
-TiledObjectGroup | A `Layer` comprised of one or more `Sprite` entities like players, enemies, neutrals...
+TiledObjectGroup | A `Layer` comprised of one or more `Sprite` entities like players, enemies, neutrals... _Spawnable objects must be contained in a `TiledObjectGroup`._

 ```uml
 class "gf.assetCache" << (S, #FF7700) >>